milicaden/indefinite-pronouns-simplicity-informativeness/README.md

 The appendix file is [Negative_indefinites_40_lang_data.pdf](https://github.com/milicaden/indefinite-pronouns-simplicity-informativeness/blob/main/Negative_indefinites_40_lang_data.pdf).

 In the remainder, we describe the code for Experiments 1 and 2.
-Experiments 1-i and 2-i, Experiments 1-ii and 2-ii, and Experiments 1-iii and 2-iii work similarly, with the relevant files in their respective folders.
+Experiments 1-i and 2-i, Experiments 1-ii and 2-ii, and Experiments 1-iii and 2-iii work similarly, with the relevant files in their respective folders (note that the same languages are used across the four experimental settings).

 # Scripts and language files